asterisx2/scrubber/README.md

-# Scrubber - A recipe for scaffolding legacy angular code into templates
+# Scrubber - A recipe for scaffolding legacy html code into angular templates

 ## To run, clone the project and open main.html / index.html